MathisBurger/immowealth/README.md

 - [ ] Backend translations
 - [ ] 2FA
 - [ ] Rent spread suggestions by fixes rules
+- [ ] Validation of emails and other fields with strict rules

 ### v1.6.0 (not scheduled yet)
 - [ ] Mail templates to send